 Registering an ObsTAP Service

-The standard identifier for this the ObsCore model now follows the IVOA Identifers v2.0 specification (Demleitner, Plante, & Noddle, IVOA Identifiers v2.0 Recommendation , 2016) and should be ivo://ivoa.net/std/ObsCore
+The standard identifier for this version of the ObsCore model now follows the IVOA Identifers v2.0 specification (Demleitner, Plante, & Noddle, IVOA Identifiers v2.0 Recommendation , 2016) and should be ivo://ivoa.net/std/ObsCore#core-1.1

-The ObsCore data model will be registered using this identifier and the StandardsRegExt (standards registry extension).
+The ObsCore data model will be registered using this identifier in the StandardsRegExt (standards registry extension) definition.

 TAP services that implement the ObsCore model should be registered to indicate this fact so that users can easily find all services that accept ObsCore queries.
 This can be done in any registry by using the keyword “ObsCore” to describe the service.
 In addition, fine-grained registries may include the complete VODataService table set description.